January 15, 2014

 For example, Diana viewed her desire for a fifth child as natural and reasonable.
 Beneath the surface, however, her motives were less than pure.
 Another baby would keep her from facing the eventual loss of her youthfulness and worth as the mother of young children.
 And as a busy mother, she would not need to face the growing distance in her relationship with her husband.
 Her rage at his unwillingness to have another child masked the loneliness she felt in their marriage.
 Every lustful obsession serves the desire to be satisfied apart from God.
 If change is to occur, denial must be lifted and the ugly parts of our soul exposed.

 2. Wrestle with your heart as well as your behavior.
 Without question, lust will not be changed without a willingness to discipline the will.
-I must be willing to fight, scratch and claw toward holiness (I Peter 4:1-3).
-If I can’t say no to avoid situations where my lust will be given room to flourish, I must make the right choices.
+I must be willing to fight, scratch, and claw toward holiness (I Peter 4:1–3).
+If I can’t say “no” to avoid situations where my lust will be given room to flourish, I must make the right choices.
 But choice is not enough.
 More is required than merely the effort to avoid lust and focus on godly desire.
 We must repent of the deeper issues that are feeding our lust.
 But one cannot deeply repent of what is unknown.
 We need to pray that God will reveal the secret things of our heart (Psalm 139).
 Some of the subtle categories of the heart to be considered when dealing with a tenacious lust problem are these:

-One, what is the context for my struggles with lust?
+• What is the context for my struggles with lust?
 Many find that lust is more severe after a stressful event, such as a failure or success.
 It is very important to keep a journal that records the experience of lust, the context, and the battle to deal with both the heart and obedience.

-Two, what significant current or past wounds am I ignoring in my struggles with lust?
+• What significant current or past wounds am I ignoring in my struggles with lust?
 Many times a lust problem is easier to bear than a deep wound that seems impossible to erase.
 For example, Craig found that he often gave in to sexual fantasies after phone conversations with his critical and demeaning father.
 His sexual addiction masked the lonely wounds and anger related to his parent.

-Three, what do I feel unable to do or be—because of my struggle with lust?
+• What do I feel unable to do or be—because of my struggle with lust?
 Sadly, a struggle with lust may subtly serve as an excuse to not make choices that may seem more frightening.
 Craig refused to honor his father by talking about their relationship.
 He quietly endured his father’s reproach rather than praying and agonizing over what God might have him do to deepen his love for his father.

 Repentance in the ongoing process of sanctification is not a once-for-all event.
 As we face our denial and repent of our rebellion against God, then we will find greater insight and increased sorrow over sin.